davidbehler/timer/README.md

 # timer
 A timer, in PHP.
 You can (re)start, pause and stop.
 And get the passed time.
+With TimerCollection you can run multiple timers at once.

 Currently supported time measuring options: